build-on-aws/content/posts/lightsail-vs-aws-compute-comparing-costs-with-aws-pricing-calculator/index.md

 Total EC2 charges: $49.57 USD / month

-Even though most of the options are included with a c6g.xlarge instance, the cost is nearly double of a Lightsail instantance.
+Even though most of the options are included with a c6g.xlarge instance, the cost is nearly double of a Lightsail instance.

 ## Summary